tiodan81/quicksheets/JavaScriptStructure.md

 var globalVariable1 = 'hello';
 var globalVariable2 = [0, 1, 2];

+//create an instance of PersonConstructor and save it to the sam variable
-//note that we can declare this before the function declaration
+//note that we can do this before the constructor function declaration var sam = new PersonConstructor('Sam', 'Hamm');
-//when we call this, we will get
-//sam = { firstName: 'Sam', lastName: 'Hamm' }
+//now sam = { firstName: 'Sam', lastName: 'Hamm' }
-var sam = new PersonConstructor('Sam', 'Hamm');

 //then put any object constructors function PersonConstructor(first, last) {